Dylan Carlson Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.70 team ERA ranks 26th among all MLB pitching staffs.
+- The Mets have a 4.64 team ERA that ranks 26th among all league pitching staffs.

-- The Mets give up the fourth-most home runs in baseball (93 total, 1.4 per game).
+- Mets pitchers combine to give up 94 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The righty last appeared on Friday against the Pittsburgh Pirates, when he went 3 2/3 innings, allowing seven earned runs while giving up eight hits.
+- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the right-hander threw seven innings, surrendering no earned runs while giving up two hits.

-- In 13 games this season, the 27-year-old has put up an ERA of 5.14, with 7 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- In 12 games this season, the 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings.
+Opponents are hitting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.